 5. Yigu Technology’s Perspective on Epoxy Resin for 3D Printing

 Alla tecnologia Yigu, we see epoxy as a “high-performance workhorse” for 3D printing—but it’s often overspecified.
 Many clients choose thermosetting epoxy for simple prototypes when photosensitive epoxy (or even acrylic resin) would work, increasing costs by 30–50%.
-Il nostro consiglio: Start with photosensitive epoxy for most precision needs (PER ESEMPIO., modelli dentali) and reserve thermosetting epoxy for load-bearing industrial parts.
-We also help optimize processes—for a recent client’s aerospace brackets, adjusting post-curing temperature to 110°C improved epoxy’s heat resistance by 20% senza deformarsi.
-For clients needing transparency, we recommend our modified epoxy resin (92% trasmittanza) over acrylic, as it retains strength in high temperatures.
-Alla fine, epoxy’s value lies in matching its properties to your project’s unique needs—not just choosing the “strongest” option.
+Il nostro consiglio: Start with photosensitive epoxy for most precision needs (per esempio., modelli dentali) and reserve thermosetting epoxy for load-bearing industrial parts.
+We also help optimize processes—for a recent client’s aerospace brackets, adjusting post-curing temperature to 110°C improved epoxy’s heat resistance by 20% without warping.
+For clients needing transparency, we recommend our modified epoxy resin (92% transmittance) over acrylic, as it retains strength in high temperatures.
+Ultimately, epoxy’s value lies in matching its properties to your project’s unique needs—not just choosing the “strongest” option.

 Domande frequenti: Common Questions About Epoxy for 3D Printing Resin